-Bank of Baroda, India started its glorious journey of its Overseas Operations on this day by opening a branch at Makadara Road, Mombasa in Kenya.
+Bank of Baroda, India started its glorious journey of its Overseas Operations on 14th December, 1953 by opening a branch at Makadara Road, Mombasa in Kenya.

-Later, on 03rd October 1959, another branch was opened at Digo Road in Mombasa.
+Later, another branch was opened at Digo Road in Mombasa.
 Subsequently, in 2002 Makadara Branch was merged with Digo Road Branch, Mombasa.

 On 21st January 1992 the subsidiary, Bank of Baroda (Kenya) Ltd was incorporated with 86.70% shareholding of the Bank of Baroda, India and 43 local shareholders constitute the remaining 13.3%.

-During the last 68 years, bank has been able to place itself as a dominant player in the industry with a good public image and customer confidence.
+During the last 7 decades, bank has been able to place itself as a dominant player in the industry with a good public image and customer confidence.